mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.6/index.md

 # Fixed and Improved Issues in DC/OS 1.13.6
 <!-- The issues that have been fixed and improved in DC/OS 1.13.6 are grouped by feature, functional area, or component.  -->
-- Fixed and issue where after upgrading to the latest version of MacOS Catalina, DC/OS certificates were identified as invalid.
+- Fixed an issue where after upgrading to the latest version of MacOS Catalina, DC/OS certificates were identified as invalid.
 Fixed by updating the certificate dates.
-(DOCS-60264, COPS-5417)
+(DCOS-60264, DCOS-60205, COPS-5417)
-- (DOCS-60205)
+- (DCOS-60205)
-- (COPS-5285)
+- Fixed an issue where if a UCR container is being destroyed and the container is in provisioning state, we will wait for the provisioner to finish provisioning before we start destroying the container.
+This may cause the container to get stuck at destroying, and more seriously may cause the subsequent containers created from the same image to get stuck at provisioning state.
+Fixed by adding support for destroying the container in provisioning state so that the subsequent containers created from the same image will not be affected.
+(COPS-5285, MESOS-9964)
-- (COPS-5365)
+- Fixed an issue where Marathon begins crash-looping after receiving a very long error messafe from a task's fetcher.
+(COPS-5365)
 - (DCOS_OSS-5616)